Synthetixio/docker-shared/README.md

 ## Resources

-* `generate-dockerfile.js` - script used to generate dockerfiles with provided tags and versions from `versions.json` file.
+* `generate-dockerfile.js` - script used to generate dockerfiles with provided tags (with cli) and versions from `versions.json` file.